wulab/thaiqr-cli/README.md

 # thaiqr-cli

-A small CLI for working with Thai QR (TLV) data, implemented in TypeScript and designed to run with Bun (also works with Node.js when using Bun-compatible commands).
+A small CLI for working with Thai QR (TLV) data.
+The npm package name is `thaiqr-cli`, but the installed command is `thaiqr`.
+Implemented in TypeScript and designed to run with Bun (also works with Node.js when using Bun-compatible commands).

 ## Requirements